UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/FINDER2.md

-# Editing the Data Tool Explorer Page.
+# Editing the Finder2 Page (Finder2 is a placeholder name for this page)

+## This page is a duplicate of the Data Tool Explorer Page that is supposed to have a separate use.
+## Since it is a duplicate, editing this page is identical to editing the Data Tool Explorer page, but all the nodes have the postfix '2'.
+Example, instead of creating a 'Service' content that would appear in the Data Tool Explorer, you create 'Service2'.
+Likewise, you now use 'Facet2' instead of 'Facet.'

-## Add a new Software/Service:
+## Add a new Service:
-- Go to Manage >> Content >> Add Content >> Service
+- Go to Manage >> Content >> Add Content >> Service2
 - The "Title" is for the name of the software.
 The "Summary" is what is displayed on the purple card / selector table.
 Keep it short.
 You can add more details to this service later, because this is NOT what is displayed in the Comparison Chart (that renders below the selector table).
 - Pick all the relevant facet matches.
 If you need to make a new one, there is more information on how to do this below later in this tutorial.
 The facet matches also do not determine any information that is displayed with the service, but this information is necessary for the filter to work (On the page, this information is for answering all the questions under "Describe your Data").
 - Service Paragraphs: This is for all the information displayed WITH the service (in the Comparison Chart).
 Note that if you do not have information for some of the fields, it is okay to leave it empty.

-## Edit a new Software/Service
+## Edit a new Service
 - Go to Manage >> Content
-- In the filter, you can search for the title of the Service/Software you are looking for.
-You should also use the 'Content Type' dropdown and change it to 'Service'.
+- In the filter, you can search for the title of the Service you are looking for.
+You should also use the 'Content Type' dropdown and change it to 'Service2'.

 ## Add a new Facet
-- Go to Manage >> Structure >> Taxonomy >> Facets
+- Go to Manage >> Structure >> Taxonomy >> Facets2
 - Here, you will be able to add new answers and 'questions' for the "Describe your Data" form.
 Note that the 'questions' are not semantically structured as actual questions, but rather they are labels for the data for the form.
 Example: 'Application', 'Campus Provider', 'Availability,'...
 Also note that drupal does not very clearly distinguish the questions from the answers because they will both be labeled as 'facets'.
 But you can create a hierarchy that will make drupal render some facets as questions and others as answers to those questions (more on this later).
-- The facets added here will be added to both the frontend (Data Tool Explorer Page) and the backend (Adding/Editing a Service as described above).
+- The facets added here will be added to both the frontend and the backend (Adding/Editing a Service as described above).
 In other words, once you add a facet here, you will be able to select it for your service, and you will be able to see this on the Data Tool Explorer Page after.

 ### There is an 'Add Term' button you can use if you want to add a facet.